 To make life easier and stop the polystyrene balls from rolling all over the place while you work, insert a toothpick and pop them onto another piece of polystyrene 😀

 Place the little guys in a spot where they’ll get the attention they deserve.
-We’ve put ours on the porch, but the can go in the garden too, since the expanding foam is water resistant.
+We’ve put ours on the porch, but they can go in the garden too since the expanding foam is water-resistant.

 Both the hat and the eyes on the mossy creatures can be bent to give them a different look depending on your mood 😀